 We appreciate you might be worried about the impact of coronavirus on you or your business and want to reassure you that we’re here to help.
-Whether it’s enabling you to bank from home with our mobile app or internet banking, a payment holiday on your mortgage, or helping keep you safe from fraud, we’re here to help.
+Whether it’s enabling you to bank from home with our mobile app or internet banking, or helping keep you safe from fraud, we’re here to help.

 Our branches and phone lines remain open, however as more of our colleagues become personally affected by the coronavirus situation, we’ve had to make some changes to our opening hours for our branches and contact centres.